tsatalos/tsatalos.github.com/2012-09-08-updating-google-spreadsheet-from-sql-db.markdown

 ---
-title: Updating a google spreadsheet from an sql database using a python script
+title: Updating a google spreadsheet from an sql and an experience in code microtasking
 date: 2012-09-01
 ---